Benefits of Living in a CCRC

 At home, older adults may feel constricted to their space.
 At a CCRC, residents find endless opportunities to strengthen their support system and practice a healthier, more social lifestyle.

-2. Home Maintenance and Repairs
+2. Free of Home Maintenance and Repairs

 Owning a home also means owning the responsibility of home maintenance and repairs.
 You or your loved one may have positive memories of mowing the lawn, changing a lightbulb or fixing a leaky faucet.
 But doing so at an older age can lead to high-risk scenarios, such as falling.
 Maintenance responsibilities can also cause stress and anxiety, which could impact older adults’ mental health and functioning.